 The first gives you options to discard the download or save it anyway, while the latter only a dismiss button with no option whatsoever to download the file anyway to your system.

-When you try to download the most recent version of the popular Bittorrent application uTorrent for example from the official website, you get the second warning which blocks the file from being downloaded to your system.
+One example: When you try to download the most recent version of the popular Bittorrent application uTorrent for example from the official website, you get the second warning which blocks the file from being downloaded to your system.

 Since you only have a dismiss option, you cannot command Chrome to save the file anyway on your system, at least not using this menu.

 What you can do is open the downloads manager of the browser, chrome://downloads, and select "keep dangerous file".

 A quick test on Virustotal, a Google service that scans files with more than 50 different antivirus engines, returned exactly 0 hits.
 This means that all antivirus engines used by the service did not find any traces of malware in the file.

 It is not clear why Chrome determined that uTorrent is malware, especially since its own virus scanning service came to a different conclusion during tests.

 So what can you do about it?

 You could turn off Google's Safe Browsing feature in Chrome to avoid this from happening in the future.